+These are very similar to money market funds (see below) but only invest in government debt issuance with highly rated governments.
+They offer a lower rate of return than Money Market Funds but slightly higher than the returns from the DMADF.
+As this is an investment placed with highly rated governments it is regarded as a low risk investment with high security on the principal sum invested.

+Money Market Funds are normally triple A rated and are widely diversified, using many forms of money market securities including types which the Council does not currently have the expertise or risk appetite to hold directly.
+However, due to the high level of expertise of the fund managers and the extensive sums of money invested in Money Market Funds, and the fact that the weighted average maturity cannot currently exceed 60 days, Money Market Funds offer a combination of high security, instant access to funds, high diversification and reasonable rates of return compared to equivalent instant access facilities.

+c) Ultra Short Dated Bond Funds (USDBF)

-- a) Government liquidity funds These are very similar to money market funds (see below) but only invest in government debt issuance with highly rated governments.
-They offer a lower rate of return than Money Market Funds but slightly higher than the returns from the D M A D F. As this is an investment placed with highly rated governments it is regarded as a low risk investment with high security on the principal sum invested. - b) Money Market Funds Money Market Funds are normally triple A rated and are widely diversified, using many forms of money market securities including types which the Council does not currently have the expertise or risk appetite to hold directly.
-However, due to the high level of expertise of the fund managers and the extensive sums of money invested in Money Market Funds, and the fact that the weighted average maturity cannot currently exceed 60 days, Money Market Funds offer a combination of high security, instant access to funds, high diversification and reasonable rates of return compared to equivalent instant access facilities. - c) Enhanced cash funds These funds are similar to Money Market Funds, can still be triple A rated but have variable Net Asset Values as opposed to a traditional Money Market Fund which has a stable Net Asset Value.
-They aim to achieve a higher yield and to do this by either taking more credit risk or invest out for longer periods of time, which means they are more volatile.
-These funds can have Weighted Average Maturities and Weighted Average Life of 90 to 365 days or even longer.
-Their primary objective is yield and capital preservation is second, which does not follow the Council's "security, liquidity, yield" priority order.
-They are, therefore, a higher risk than Money Market Funds and correspondingly have the potential to earn higher returns than Money Market Funds. - d) Gilt funds These are funds which invest only in U K Government gilts.
-They offer a lower rate of return than bond funds (see below) but are highly rated both as a fund and through investing only in triple A rated gilts.
-They offer a higher rate of return than investing in the D M A D F but they do have an exposure to movements in market prices of assets held. - e) Bond funds These invest in both government and corporate bonds.
+These are similar to MMFs, can still be triple A rated but have variable net asset values (VNAV) as opposed to a traditional MMF which has a Constant Net Asset Value (CNAV).
+They aim to achieve a higher yield and to do this either take more credit risk or invest out for longer periods of time, which means they are more volatile.
+These funds can have Weighted Average Maturities (WAMs) and Weighted Average Lifes (WALs) of 90 - 365 days or even longer.
+Their primary objective is yield and capital preservation is second.
+They therefore are a higher risk than MMFs and correspondingly have the potential to earn higher returns than MMFs.
+They are however available with very low volatility and the Council would use those Funds to mitigate the capital risk element.

+d) Other Enhanced cash funds

+These funds would be expected to be very similar to USDBFs, but with an expectation of greater volatility than USDBFs.
+Their primary objective is yield and capital preservation is second and are therefore, a higher risk than USDBFs but have the potential to earn higher returns.

+e) Gilt funds

+These are funds which invest only in UK Government gilts.
+They offer a lower rate of return than bond funds (see below) but are highly rated both as a fund and through investing only in highly rated gilts.
+They offer a higher rate of return than investing in the DMADF but they do have an exposure to movements in market prices of assets held.

+f) Bond funds

+These invest in both government and corporate bonds.
 This therefore entails a higher level of risk exposure than gilt funds and the aim is to achieve a higher rate of return than normally available from gilt funds by trading in bonds.
 They do have an exposure to movements in market prices of assets held so do not offer constant Net Asset Value.